tldr-pages/tldr/pages/common/llm.md

 # LLM

-> A CLI utility and Python library for interacting with Large Language Models, both via remote APIs and models that can be installed and run on your own machine.
+> A utility and Python library for interacting with Large Language Models (LLMs) via remote APIs and models that can be installed and run on your machine.
 > More information: <https://llm.datasette.io/en/stable/>.

 - Install LLM using pip: